oswhytecodes/oswhytecodes/README.md

 Frontend Dev + Graphic Designer 👩🏾‍💻
 -------------------------------------

 Currently learning Front End Engineering via CodeCademy (71%).
 My dream tech job is one where I can focus on code+design in ReactJs and Tailwind.
-I am obsessed with building things, which is why I thoroughly enjoy programming and design
+I am obsessed with building things, which is why I enjoy programming and design

 * 🌍  I'm based in Fl + NY
 * ✉️  You can contact me at [orincywhyte@gmail.com](mailto:orincywhyte@gmail.com)